mappingtools/mappingtools.github.io/docs/04-guides/hs-studio-convert-mania-to-standard.md

 ## Step 1: Set-up Hitsound Studio {#1}

-Open Hitosund Studio in Mapping Tools.
+Open Hitsound Studio in Mapping Tools.
 Click on the **Project** menu and click **New project**.
 If don't want to lose your current configuration in Hitsound Studio, first save it with **Save project**.

 ## Step 2: Import hitsound layers {#2}